synclounge/docs.synclounge.tv/docs/faq.md

 - _I can't log in to SyncLounge_

-    This is most likely due to Popup Blocking.
+    This is most likely due to Popup Blocking or an Adblocker.
 If you press the "Click me" button and nothing happens, make sure that your browser isn't blocking popups for the site.
+If you get a new window with the Plex logo, but nothing else happens, make sure that you don't have an AdBlocker or other plugin that is interfering with Plex completing the OAuth request.

+- _My client isn't working!_

+    See _What clients are supported?_ for information.

 - _When trying to connect to my server, "Unable to connect" "Try disabling your adblocker" appears even though there is no adblocker or it has been disabled._